fredyGabriel/crackseg/docs/tutorials/03_extending_project.md

 **Goal**: Understand the factory and registry pattern to add custom code.
 **Prerequisite**: [Tutorial 2: Configuring a New Experiment](02_custom_experiment.md)

+## Prerequisites

+- You have completed Tutorial 2 and understand custom experiment configuration.
+- **CRITICAL**: You have installed the `crackseg` package (`pip install -e . --no-deps`).
+- You have verified the installation works (`python -c "import crackseg"`).
+- You understand that the package must be installed for imports to work.

 ---

 ## Step 1: Create the New Component File